 This iteration of the Education Kit also flags opportunities where teachers can support their students' development of skills and understanding integral to the Australian Curriculum General Capabilities (GCs).
 Whilst opportunities to explore the GCs are highlighted, these are certainly not offered as finite or inflexible.
-In using this education kit, AEA, Flying Arts and USQ encourage teachers to exercise their agency and preferences in how they might like to approach the activities outlined in this kit.
-AEA, Flying Arts and USQ also acknowledge that art teachers are in the best position to make decisions around how their students' learning experience should be structured to maximise engagement, and ensure that the activities they undertake reflect the priorities, needs and interests of their individual students and school context.
+In using this education kit, AEA encourages teachers to exercise their agency and preferences in how they might like to approach the activities outlined in this kit.
+AEA also acknowledges that art teachers are in the best position to make decisions around how their students' learning experience should be structured to maximise engagement, and ensure that the activities they undertake reflect the priorities, needs and interests of their individual students and school context.